Sofia Samodelkina: 2023–2024 season: Hiatus

 Following a disappointing end to the 2023–24 season and conscious of the emerging talent of young female skaters in Russia, Samodelkina began considering skating for another country.
 Having previously received offers from the German Ice Skating Union and the Israel Ice Skating Federation to represent their respective countries, Samodelkina declined these offers and instead decided that she wanted to represent her mother's home country of Kazakhstan.
-This decision, however, was met with some pushback from the Russian Figure Skating Federation, who were initially reluctant to release her.
-In spite of this, Samodelkina obtained a Kazakh passport and moved to Astana, Kazakhstan in hopes of pursuing this goal.
+This decision, however, was met with some pushback from the Russian Figure Skating Federation, which was initially reluctant to release her.
+In spite of this, Samodelkina obtained a Kazakhstan passport and moved to Astana, Kazakhstan in hopes of pursuing this goal.

 In late September, it was announced that Samodelkina had made a coaching change from Svetlana Sokolovskaya to Evgeni Plushenko.
 Samodelkina would train in Astana whilst making frequent trips to Moscow to train at the Angels of Plushenko.
 While in Kazakhstan, she was coached by Elmira Turganova, who was also head of the National Skating Federation of the Republic of Kazakhstan.
 Samodelkina would later reveal that it had been Sokolovskaya's decision to end their working relationship shortly after she had decided to represent Kazakhstan.

 She was officially released by the Russian Figure Skating Federation in May 2024.
-Honored Russian figure skating coach and national figure skating team adviser, Tatiana Tarasova, reacted to this decision saying, "If the federation let her go, it means they don't consider it a big loss.
+Russian figure skating coach and national figure skating team adviser, Tatiana Tarasova, reacted to this decision saying, "If the federation let her go, it means they don't consider it a big loss.
 For the Kazakhstan team, she may be [promising and talented], but for our team, she wasn't."

 Samodelkina later spoke out on some of the negative attention she has received for deciding to represent Kazakhstan by both Russian media and the mental impact it had on her, "When I skated in Russia and was younger, the media didn’t pay as much attention as they did after my change of citizenship.
 But, of course, I saw both good and bad.
 People write what they think.
 This is their opinion, their decision to write or not write...
 Of course, when you read something bad about yourself, no matter how much you say you don’t pay attention to it, it’s somewhat untrue; it still somehow stays in your mind.
 But I have my close and dear ones who always tell me the truth, whether it’s bitter or sweet.
 I listen to them and try to improve."